 I really do think that an artist painting will have absolutely ZERO problems wherever they decide to paint.
 The Laos culture seems to be very open to people recording them, compared to the West, and a painter would likely be well received.

 Enjoy.
 Go and do it.
-It will the experience of a lifetime! over 3 years ago
+It will the experience of a lifetime! almost 4 years ago

 Of course yes, you CAN. people here are very friendly.
-If you want to hunt cheap ticket to explore Indochina area, Let's take an overiew in my experience : http://journals.worldnomads.com/becki/story/125178/Vietnam/My-experience-in-getting-cheap-flight-tickets over 3 years ago
+If you want to hunt cheap ticket to explore Indochina area, Let's take an overiew in my experience : http://journals.worldnomads.com/becki/story/125178/Vietnam/My-experience-in-getting-cheap-flight-tickets almost 4 years ago